nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 If you add other pieces of homework along with `hw/`, `hw/` will be interpreted as a homework with an empty description.<br>
   e.g. `ledit 2 1 hw/` will remove all existing homework pieces from the 1st lesson of the 2nd student in the displayed list.
+On the other hand, `ledit 2 1 hw/ hw/Assignment 1` will remove all existing homework and add only `Assignment 1` as homework for the lesson.
 </div>

 * You cannot change the lesson's type (i.e. recurring and makeup).